ChrisHarig/propagation-networks/README.md

 -How and to which generics should we extend our system to support?
 -How do we visualize TMS and what details do we want available to user?
 -Do premises need ID's and are there side effects to them having ID's?
--CURRENT ISSUE: Nothing not handled correctly by dispatcher, resulting in infinite recursion

 ## References